Robin harmonic measure with a variable permeability parameter: Harmonic measure and Green functions

+Then $u$ is the solution of the Robin problem with boundary data identically equal to $1$, and hence $u - 1$ is a solution with boundary data identically equal to $0$.
+By the uniqueness of solutions to the Robin problem (see Theorem~\ref{thm:existence}), we deduce that $u \equiv 1$, which yields $\omega^x_{R, L}(\partial \Omega) = 1$ for all $x \in \Omega$ and completes the proof.

-We gave a representation formula for solutions through the harmonic measure.
-We can give another representation formula in terms of the Green function and $\sigma$.
-This will be the key step to prove the mutual absolute continuity of the harmonic measure with respect to $\sigma$. \begin{thm} For every $y\in\Omega$ there exists a non-negative function $G_{R}(\cdot,y)=G_{R,A}(\cdot,y)\in C(\overline{\Omega}\setminus\{y\})$ such that
+\end{proof} We gave a representation formula for solutions in terms of the harmonic measure.
+We can now give another representation formula in terms of the Green function and $\sigma$.
+This will be the key step in proving the mutual absolute continuity of the harmonic measure with respect to $\sigma$.